 Haunting in Latin American Fiction (Michaelmas Term)

-Convenor: Dr María Blanco
+Convenor: Professor María Blanco

-This course will explore Latino-American literature of haunting, ghosts, and revenants in the long twentieth century.
+This course will explore Latin American literature of haunting, ghosts, and revenants in the long twentieth century.
 Students will be asked to question the use, location, and logic of ghosts in literary fiction.
 They will also study the ways in which different authors (among them Machado de Assis, Alejo Carpentier, Gabriel García Márquez, Juan Rulfo, and the contemporary Latino writer Junot Díaz) craft these figures and the events of haunting in order to ask specific questions about the problems of history and its progress.
 The curriculum will be organized according to different theoretical approaches that have been used to study ghosts, thus offering students the opportunity to perform close readings of key texts, as well as methodological frameworks to debate the critical understanding of this literary phenomenon.

-Convenor: Dr María Blanco
+Convenor: Professor María Blanco

-In this course, MSt candidates will be able to study the literature, art, cultural, and scientific debates from the transatlantic fin de siècle (1880-1920), their reception in Spanish America and how these affected Spanish American thinking.
+In this course, candidates will be able to study the literature, art, cultural, and scientific debates from the transatlantic fin de siècle (1880-1920), their reception in Spanish America and how these affected Spanish American thinking.
 An exploration of these debates will help candidates situate the emergence and expansion of modernismo across the region.
-Alongside key modernista texts such as Martí’s Versos sencillos (1882), Darío’s Azul… (1888), Prosas profanas (1896), Los raros (1896), and Cantos de vida y esperanza (1905), José Enrique Rodó’s Ariel (1900), and Leopoldo Lugones’s Lunario sentimental (1909), candidates will be able to read a series of essays, chronicles, and treatises on such areas of life as aesthetics, science, and sexuality, which were widely disseminated during this period (among them Darío’s “Los colores del estandarte” from 1896, Pedro Emilio Coll’s “Decadentismo y americanismo” from 1901, and others like Max Nordau’s Degeneration, 1892).
+Alongside key modernista texts such as Martí’s Versos sencillos (1882), Darío’s Azul...
+(1888), Prosas profanas (1896), Los raros (1896), and Cantos de vida y esperanza (1905), José Enrique Rodó’s Ariel (1900), and Leopoldo Lugones’s Lunario sentimental (1909), candidates will be able to read a series of essays, chronicles, and treatises on such areas of life as aesthetics, science, and sexuality, which were widely disseminated during this period (among them Darío’s “Los colores del estandarte” from 1896, Pedro Emilio Coll’s “Decadentismo y americanismo” from 1901, and others like Max Nordau’s Degeneration, 1892).

 Medieval and Early Modern Iberian Studies